-So, David, can you tell us what role can fitness play in improving someone’s general health – both mental and physical?
+So, David, can you tell us what role can fitness plays in improving someone’s general health – both mental and physical?
 How can people really take control of their health through fitness?

 Embarking on the correct safe and efficient fitness regime has a multitude of physical & mental benefits.